flux-framework/flux-accounting/doc/guide/accounting-guide.rst

  # /etc/flux/system/cron.d/accounting

- 30 * * * * bash -c "flux account-fetch-job-records; flux account update-usage; flux account-update-fshare; flux account-priority-update"
+ 30 * * * * bash -c "flux account-fetch-job-records; flux account-update-usage; flux account-update-fshare; flux account-priority-update"

 Periodically fetching and storing job records in the flux-accounting database can cause the DB to grow large in size.
 Since there comes a point where job